 The metadata cache is central to the functioning of the HDF5 file, and thus any bugs in the metadata cache image facility will likely make themselves apparent quickly upon use of the facility.

-As of this writing, regression test code for the metadata cache image facility consists of a sequence of smoke checks, reasonably rigorous control flow tests, and tests to verify correct handling of a cache image request on a file that is opened read only.
+As of this writing, regression test code for the metadata cache image facility consists of a sequence of “smoke checks”, reasonably rigorous control flow tests, and tests to verify correct handling of a cache image request on a file that is opened read only.

 While these tests have likely exposed the vast majority of errors in the code, more focused testing is advisable.
 The exact extent of this testing remains to be determined, so for now this section contents itself with a check list of points to be examined and verified.